Aspectran is a framework for developing Java applications that can be used to build simple shell applications and large enterprise web applications.

 Developers do not need to know the heavy and complex objects used internally by the framework.
 They can exchange objects with the framework using simple Java classes.

 What’s more, the framework manages the creation and lifecycle of objects while controlling the overall flow, freeing developers to focus on their business logic.

 - Support Dependency Injection (DI)

-The framework links modules that depend on each other at runtime.
-It can maintain low coupling between modules and increase code reusability.
+The framework systematically connects modules that depend on each other at runtime to ensure low coupling between modules and to increase code reusability.

 - Support Aspect-Oriented Programming (AOP)